nf-core/rnasplice/docs/usage.md

 ## Alignment options
 By default, the pipeline uses [STAR](https://github.com/alexdobin/STAR) (i.e. `--aligner star_salmon`) to map the raw FastQ reads to the reference genome, project the alignments onto the transcriptome and to perform the downstream BAM-level quantification with [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html).
 STAR is fast but requires a lot of memory to run, typically around 38GB for the Human GRCh37 reference genome.
 Since the [RSEM](https://github.com/deweylab/RSEM) (i.e. `--aligner star_rsem`) workflow in the pipeline also uses STAR you should use the [HISAT2](https://daehwankimlab.github.io/hisat2/) aligner (i.e. `--aligner hisat2`) if you have memory limitations.

-You also have the option to pseudo-align and quantify your data with [Salmon] (https://salmon.readthedocs.io/en/latest/salmon.html) by providing the `--pseudo_aligner salmon` parameter.
+You also have the option to pseudo-align and quantify your data with [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) by providing the `--pseudo_aligner salmon` parameter.
 Salmon will then be run in addition to the standard alignment workflow defined by `--aligner`, mainly because it allows you to obtain QC metrics with respect to the genomic alignments.
 However, you can provide the `--skip_alignment` parameter if you would like to run Salmon in isolation.
 By default, the pipeline will use the genome fasta and gtf file to generate the transcripts fasta file, and then to build the Salmon index.
 You can override these parameters using the `--transcript_fasta` and `--salmon_index` parameters, respectively.
 The library preparation protocol (library type) used by Salmon quantification is inferred by the pipeline based on the information provided in the samplesheet, however, you can override it using the `--salmon_quant_libtype` parameter.
-You can find the available options in the [Salmon documentation] (https://salmon.readthedocs.io/en/latest/library_type.html).
+You can find the available options in the [Salmon documentation](https://salmon.readthedocs.io/en/latest/library_type.html).

 ## Quantification options
 The current options align with STAR and quantify using either Salmon (`--aligner star_salmon`) / RSEM (`--aligner star_rsem`).
 You also have the option to pseudo-align and quantify your data with Salmon by providing the `--pseudo_aligner salmon` parameter.

-Since v3.0 of the pipeline, featureCounts is no longer used to perform gene/transcript quantification, however it is still used to generate QC metrics based on [biotype] (http://asia.ensembl.org/info/genome/genebuild/biotypes.html) information available within GFF/GTF genome annotation files.
+Since v3.0 of the pipeline, featureCounts is no longer used to perform gene/transcript quantification, however it is still used to generate QC metrics based on [biotype](http://asia.ensembl.org/info/genome/genebuild/biotypes.html) information available within GFF/GTF genome annotation files.
 This decision was made primarily because of the limitations of featureCounts to appropriately quantify gene expression data.
-Please see [Zhao et al., 2015] (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141910#pone-0141910-t001) and [Soneson et al., 2015] (https://f1000research.com/articles/4-1521/v1).
+Please see [Zhao et al., 2015](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141910#pone-0141910-t001) and [Soneson et al., 2015](https://f1000research.com/articles/4-1521/v1).

-For similar reasons, quantification will not be performed if using `--aligner hisat2` due to the lack of an appropriate option to calculate accurate expression estimates from HISAT2 derived genomic alignments - this may change in future releases (see [#822] (https://github.com/nf-core/rnaseq/issues/822)).
+//For similar reasons, quantification will not be performed if using `--aligner hisat2` due to the lack of an appropriate option to calculate accurate expression estimates from HISAT2 derived genomic alignments - this may change in future releases (see [#822](https://github.com/nf-core/rnaseq/issues/822)).
 HISAT2 has been made available for those who have a preference for the alignment, QC and other types of downstream analysis compatible with it's output.

 ## Reference genome files

 The minimum reference genome requirements are a FASTA and GTF file, all other files required to run the pipeline can be generated from these files.
 However, it is more storage and compute friendly if you are able to re-use reference genome files as efficiently as possible.
-It is recommended to use the `--save_reference` parameter if you are using the pipeline to build new indices (e.g. those unavailable on [AWS iGenomes] (https://nf-co.re/usage/reference_genomes)) so that you can save them somewhere locally.
+It is recommended to use the `--save_reference` parameter if you are using the pipeline to build new indices (e.g. those unavailable on [AWS iGenomes](https://nf-co.re/usage/reference_genomes)) so that you can save them somewhere locally.
 The index building step can be quite a time-consuming process and it permits their reuse for future runs of the pipeline to save disk space.
 You can then either provide the appropriate reference genome files on the command-line via the appropriate parameters (e.g. `--star_index '/path/to/STAR/index/'`) or via a custom config file.

 - If `--genome` is provided then the FASTA and GTF files (and existing indices) will be automatically obtained from AWS-iGenomes unless these have already been downloaded locally in the path specified by `--igenomes_base`.
 - If `--gff` is provided as input then this will be converted to a GTF file, or the latter will be used if both are provided.
 - If `--gene_bed` is not provided then it will be generated from the GTF file.
 - If `--additional_fasta` is provided then the features in this file (e.g. ERCC spike-ins) will be automatically concatenated onto both the reference FASTA file as well as the GTF annotation before building the appropriate indices.

-When using `--aligner star_rsem`, both the STAR and RSEM indices should be present in the path specified by `--rsem_index` (see [#568] (https://github.com/nf-core/rnaseq/issues/568)).
+//When using `--aligner star_rsem`, both the STAR and RSEM indices should be present in the path specified by `--rsem_index` (see [#568](https://github.com/nf-core/rnaseq/issues/568)).

 > **NB:** Compressed reference files are also supported by the pipeline i.e. standard files with the `.gz` extension and indices folders with the `tar.gz` extension.

-As of v3.7 of the pipeline, if you are using a genome downloaded from AWS iGenomes and using `--aligner star_salmon` (default) the version of STAR to use for the alignment will be auto-detected (see [#808] (https://github.com/nf-core/rnaseq/issues/808)).
+If you are using a genome downloaded from AWS iGenomes and using `--aligner star_salmon` (default) the version of STAR to use for the alignment will be auto-detected (see [#808](https://github.com/nf-core/rnaseq/issues/808)).

-If you are using [GENCODE] (https://www.gencodegenes.org/) reference genome files please specify the `--gencode` parameter because the format of these files is slightly different to ENSEMBL genome files:
+If you are using [GENCODE](https://www.gencodegenes.org/) reference genome files please specify the `--gencode` parameter because the format of these files is slightly different to ENSEMBL genome files:

 - The `--gtf_group_features_type` parameter will automatically be set to `gene_type` as opposed to `gene_biotype`, respectively.
-- If you are running Salmon, the `--gencode` flag will also be passed to the index building step to overcome parsing issues resulting from the transcript IDs in GENCODE fasta files being separated by vertical pipes (`|`) instead of spaces (see [this issue] (https://github.com/COMBINE-lab/salmon/issues/15)).
+- If you are running Salmon, the `--gencode` flag will also be passed to the index building step to overcome parsing issues resulting from the transcript IDs in GENCODE fasta files being separated by vertical pipes (`|`) instead of spaces (see [this issue](https://github.com/COMBINE-lab/salmon/issues/15)).

 ## Running the pipeline